Federal School code: 007582

 - Warning - Your cumulative undergraduate GPA has fallen below 2.0 and/or your overall successful course completion rate has fallen below 67%.
 Because your previous term GPA and course completion rate were at or above the minimum levels, you have one remaining term in which to receive aid without any additional action on your part.
 However, your GPA and completion rate must be back to the minimum standards at the end of the next term in which you receive financial aid for you to maintain continued eligibility.

 - Ineligible - You have had either a GPA below 2.0 or a course completion rate below 67% or both for two or more subsequent terms in which you have received financial aid or if you fail to meet these standards but did not receive financial aid in the most recently ended semester.
 You are not eligible for further financial aid at this time.
 If you feel there were extenuating circumstances that have contributed to your situation you may file an appeal requesting a reconsideration of your eligibility.
 If you wish to file an appeal you may contact the Financial Aid office.

-- Fail/Withdrawal - You received financial aid but did not successfully complete any of your courses for the last term you were enrolled.
+- Fail/Withdrawal - You did not successfully complete any of your courses for the last term you were enrolled.
 You are not eligible for further financial aid at this time.
 If you feel there were extenuating circumstances that have contributed to your situation you may file an appeal requesting a reconsideration of your eligibility.
 If you wish to file an appeal you may contact the Financial Aid office.

 - Maximum Timeframe - You have attempted more than 150% of the credits required to complete your currently enrolled program.
 You are not eligible for further financial aid at this time.
 If you are pursuing a subsequent program at Aims, or if you feel there are extenuating circumstances that have contributed to your situation you may file an appeal requesting a reconsideration of your eligibility.
 If you wish to file an appeal you may contact the Financial Aid office.